 Per Federal Register Notice 5938-N-01, CDBG-DR funds must be expended within a 6-year time frame beginning on the date the grant agreement is signed by HUD.
 However, we understand that HUD will periodically review the County's progress in drawing down funding from its Line of Credit (LOC).
-Richland County will review inhouse expenditures and beneficiary expenditures to ensure that funds are spent on eligible costs and in a timely manner.
-Project funds and schedules will be monitored by Richland County's Finance Department, the Department of Community Development, the County's planning and management consultant(s), and ultimately audited through the County's independent audit function.
+Richland County will review in-house expenditures and beneficiary expenditures to ensure that funds are spent on eligible costs and in a timely manner.
+The County will also procure a firm to provide independent, external auditing services for the SFHRP.
+Project funds and schedules will be monitored by Richland County's Finance Department, the Department of Community Development, the County's planning and management consultant(s), and ultimately audited through the County's independent, internal and external, auditing functions.

 As Richland County is an entitlement community, County staff members already have experience with monitoring the expenditure rate of its annual CDBG allocation.
 With the County's current allocation of CDBG funds, Richland County's Department of Community Development maintains detailed spreadsheets monitoring the expenditure of funds and project schedules.
 Considering that the CDBG-DR grant to the County is more than 23 times the usual annual allocation, the County will adapt and enhance its current processes by establishing standard tracking mechanisms, processes, and templates to ensure consistency and continuity among program activities.
+Richland

-Richland County will also maximize its use of technology to support and augment any standard processes instituted to ensure timely expenditure of funds.
+County will also maximize its use of technology to support and augment any standard processes instituted to ensure timely expenditure of funds.

 Richland County will hold all contractors accountable through the establishment of benchmarks and other critical milestones.
 Contractors will be required to provide detailed reports concerning expenditure of funds and project progress to the County upon its request.
 Frequency of reporting will be established on a per project basis given the potential varied nature of eligible activities that the County may choose.
-It is expected that the

-County will require contractors to provide monthly reports; however, due to the varying nature of each project, specific projects may be asked to provide those project updates more frequently.
+It is expected that the County will require contractors to provide monthly reports; however, due to the varying nature of each project, specific projects may be asked to provide those project updates more frequently.